 We are a class of 14 girls and 16 boys.
-Mrs Dad is our class teacher and Miss Khan is the teaching assistant in Year 3.
-Mr Khan does PE with our class and Mrs Mughal also teaches us in Year 3.
+Mr Isaacs is our class teacher and Miss Khan is the teaching assistant in Year 3.
+Mr Khan, Mrs Mughal and Mr Lomas also teach us every week.

 In our first week back to school, we did some exciting activities to get to know each other better.

 We understand that friendship is very important so we created friendship flowers and talked about being a good friend.